richysix/dmdd_figs/README.md

 ## Fig. 2 and Fig. 3

-The commands to create the files needed by the fig2 script are in fig2.md
+The commands to create the files needed by the fig2 script are in fig2.md The script for producing the plots is fig2.R

+## Fig. 4

+The commands to create the data files for fig4 are in fig4.md and the script is fig4.R

 <h3 id="packages">Required R packages</h3>